Displays & Exhibits

 Six Days in Mississippi Exhibit

-The Center for Engaged Pedagogy (CEP) exhibits images from the Mississippi Semester course taught by professor of History Premilla Nadasen in Spring 2018, which was built on a collaboration with the Mississippi Low-Income Child Care Initiative.
-The photos and text on view, by Aubri Juhasz ‘18, provide a narrative about the experiences of students as they traveled together to do field work during Spring Break.
+The Center for Engaged Pedagogy (CEP) exhibited images from the Mississippi Semester course taught by professor of History Premilla Nadasen in Spring 2018, which was built on a collaboration with the Mississippi Low-Income Child Care Initiative.
+The photos and text on view, by Aubri Juhasz ‘18, provided a narrative about the experiences of students as they traveled together to do field work during Spring Break.

 STUFF